The best vegan Matcha latte recipe with creamy coconut milk and frothy almond milk, ready in 5 minutes in your own kitchen.

 - A milk frother – if you want that foamy texture on top of your latte, a milk frother is a must!
 You can use a hand frother or a stand milk frother.
 I have a Nespresso milk frother that I love to froth almond milk.

-Now, add the dissolve Matcha powder with sweetener, half the amount of almond milk, and coconut milk in the saucepan.
+Now, add the dissolve Matcha powder with sweetener, half the amount of almond milk, and coconut milk to the saucepan.

 Warm the mixture over medium heat until simmering.
 It takes about 2-3 minutes to reach a light boil on the side of the saucepan.